flutter/website/src/cookbook/design/themes.md

 ### Creating unique `ThemeData`

-If you don't want to inherit any application colors or font styles, create a `ThemeData()` instance and pass that to the `Theme` widget.
+If you don't want your app to inherit any colors or font styles, create a `ThemeData()` instance.
+Pass that instance to the `Theme` widget.

 <?code-excerpt "lib/theme.dart (Theme)"?>

 ```dart
 Theme(
   // Create a unique theme with `ThemeData`